Bastavavos/Laravel_Training/README.md

 ````
 **Config**
 ````
-if we want see all config -> php artisan config:publish
+if we want see all config -> "php artisan config:publish"
 ````
 **api file**
 ````
-php artisan install:api to import file
+"php artisan install:api" -> to import api.php
 ````